muthhukumar/personal-website/content/blog/cool-things-of-the-week.md

 draft: false
 description: In this post, I listed out the Cool things I found in the week of 2021/03/14
 banner: /images/cool-stuff.jpeg
-bannerCredit: Photo by Jonathan Clark from Pexels
+bannerCredit: Photo by Angus Read on Unsplash
 ---

 As I was thinking content for another blog, this idea of sharing what I found this week's post came, and I thought of giving it a shot and do this every week.
 Let's see in the upcoming weeks whether I will follow it or not.